Skip to Content

 Highly sensitive people can thrive in jobs and careers that don’t require them to work long hours, take part in quick decision making or handle intense pressure.
 For this reason, a part-time job might be a good fit.

 They want a meaningful job that adds value to their lives.
-It’s a good idea for them to consider jobs that are more creative in nature such as writing, art, music or psychology rather than careers like sales or customer service that tend to be really fast paced and require you to deal with lots of people.
+It’s a good idea for them to consider jobs that are more creative in nature such as writing, art, music or psychology.
+This may help them find the best job rather than going into careers like sales or customer service that tend to be really fast paced and require you to deal with lots of people.

 The meaning of a good job will vary for different people so it’s important to know what you want from work.